WASP-19b: Atmosphere

 In December 2013, scientists working with the Hubble Space Telescope reported detecting water in the atmosphere of the exoplanet.

 In September 2017, astronomers using the Very Large Telescope at the European Southern Observatory reported the detection of titanium oxide (TiO) in WASP-19b's atmosphere.
 This was the first time titanium oxide had been detected in an exoplanet atmosphere.
-They also detected a strongly scattering haze in the atmosphere as well as the element sodium, and additionally confirmed the presence of water.
-Strong haze and barely discernible titanium oxide signal were confirmed in 2021, while no sign of water or alkali metals can be found.
+They also detected a strongly scattering haze in the atmosphere as well as the element sodium, and additionally found the presence of water vapour.
+Strong haze and barely discernible titanium oxide signal were confirmed in 2021, while no sign of water or alkali metals could be found.
+The presence of water vapour was confirmed in a 2025 study with JWST, along with evidences for carbon monoxide, carbon dioxide, methane (CH4) and acetylene (C2H2).

 A study using TESS data concluded that the atmosphere of WASP-19b is moderately efficient at transporting heat from the dayside to the nightside.